Saltash Health CentreCallington Road Saltash Cornwall, PL12 6DLTel: 01752 842281

 Fax requests - repeat prescription requests may be faxed through on 01752 844651

 On-line requests - this is a new service.
 By registering your e-mail address at the surgery you will be sent an e-mail which allows you to link into the SystmOnline.
 Once registered you will be issued with a unique password which will enable you to access your repeat medication; there is also a comment box for you to complete if you wish to have your medication sent to a local pharmacy.
-You will need to continue to order acute items either by telephone or by paper request at the surgery.
+You will need to continue to order acute items by paper request at the surgery or via email.
 If you wish to sign up to use this service then you will need to attend the surgery to sign a consent form - you will also need to provide proof of your identity.
 Prescriptions ordered on-line will take 3 working days.
 Pick up a leaflet from reception.

 (Follow the link at the top of this page to order online once you have registered to use this service at the Health Centre)

 When ordering repeat prescriptions, please follow these simple rules: